 After evaluating the NDA and all related information, including the advisory committee recommendation, if any, and inspection reports regarding the manufacturing facilities and clinical trial sites, the FDA may issue an approval letter, or, in some cases, a complete response letter.
 A complete response letter generally contains a statement of specific conditions that must be met in order to secure final approval of the NDA and may require additional clinical or preclinical testing in order for the FDA to reconsider the application.
-Even with submission of this additional information, the FDA ultimately may decide that the application does not satisfy the regulatory criteria for approval.
-If and when those conditions have been met to the FDA's satisfaction, the FDA will typically issue an approval letter.
+Even with submission of this additional information, the FDA's satisfaction, the FDA will typically issue an approval letter.
 An approval letter authorises commercial marketing of the drug with specific prescribing information for specific indications.